doc-ai/net-runner-ios/Pods/TensorIO/README.md

 <a name="quantization-without-quantization"></a>
 #### Quantized Models without Quantization

 The *quantize* field is optional for *array* input layers, even when the model is quantized.
-When you use a quantized model without including a *quantize* field, it is up to you to ensure that the data you send to TensorIO for inference is already quantized and that you treat output data as still quantized.
+When you use a quantized model without including a *quantize* field, it is up to you to ensure that the data you send to TensorIO for inference is already quantized and that you treat output data as quantized.

 This may be the case when your input and output data is only ever in the range of [0,255], for example pixel data, or when you are quantizing the floating point inputs yourself before sending them to the model.